Student Handbook

 Bullying and Cyberbullying behavior can be, but is not limited to:

-Creating an intimidating or hostile environment that environment that substantially interferes with a student’s or staff member's safety and comfort or a student’s educational opportunities.
+- Creating an intimidating or hostile environment that substantially interferes with a student’s or staff member's safety and comfort or a student’s educational opportunities.

 Bullying and Cyber Bullying are both strictly prohibited.
-All bullying activity, without regard to the physical location of the act, will be considered grounds for dismissal from St. Joan Antida High School.
+All bullying activity, without regard to the physical location of the act, may be considered grounds for dismissal from St. Joan Antida High School.
 Due to the nature of bullying, students will not be mediated, and restorative justice practices are not appropriate interventions for this behavior.
 If an allegation of bullying is substantiated, the student will be put on the Bullying and harassment procedure policy.
-The student may be suspended for three days and referred to the SJA Expulsion Team.
+The student may be suspended for three days and referred to a Conduct Hearing team.
 The team will determine if the charge of Bullying has been substantiated.
-If so, the accused student will be expelled for St. Joan Antida High School.
+If so, the accused student will be expelled from St. Joan Antida High School.

 Making a false claim of bullying will also be considered a very serious offense.
 Students making false claims of bullying will be referred to the SJA Administration where a behavior contract may be written.
 If the team determines that the false allegation rises to the level of bullying behavior, the student will be dismissed as a student at St. Joan Antida High School.